heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 **Interpretation of Results:**
 - The results show that attrition is highest among entry-level employees (26.34%), which is significantly higher than at all other management levels.
 This indicates that lower-level employees are the most likely to leave the organization.
 - Attrition is highest at the lowest management level and generally lower at higher levels, although the pattern is not strictly monotonic.
-- This pattern suggests that employees in higher positions are more stable, likely due to better compensation, career opportunities, and working conditions.
+- This pattern suggests that employees in higher positions are more stable, which may be associated with better compensation, career opportunities, and working conditions.

 ## 4.2 Salary and Attrition ##